Portuguese conquest of the Banda Oriental: Portuguese forces

 The preparation of the Lusitanian invasion had already begun in mid-1815.
-As the Prince Regent had informed the Court of Madrid, the Royal Volunteer Division sent from Lisbon to Brazil, which represented the elite corps of the invasion, commanded by Lecor.
-The British William Carr Beresford, made Marshal of the Portuguese Army, acted as advisor.
+As the Prince Regent had informed the Court of Madrid, the Royal Volunteer Division sent from Lisbon to Brazil, represented the elite corps of the invasion, commanded by Lecor.
+The British general William Carr Beresford, made Marshal of the Portuguese Army, acted as advisor.
 The division was composed of two brigades, commanded by Brigadiers Jorge de Avillez Zuzarte and Francisco Homem de Magalhães Pizarro, consisting each of two battalions of Caçadores (light infantry), eight companies, three squadrons of cavalry and an artillery park, a total of 4,831 pieces.
 This division of Royal Volunteers had 6,000 men in total.
 Lecor decided to modify the order of operations, despite the detailed instructions, fearing the climate.
 In Santa Catarina he traded his land troops to Porto Alegre, arranging a new plan with Captain General of Rio Grande, Marquis of Alegrete.
-According to it, Lecor himself at the head of the Royal Volunteers, march along the route of the Atlantic coast, in the direction of Maldonado and Montevideo.
-The Royal Volunteer Division was also called South Column or Lecor Division, and had to be protected and flanked by naval squadron commanded by Count of Viana.
+According to it, Lecor himself at the head of the Royal Volunteers, marched along the route of the Atlantic coast, in the direction of Maldonado and Montevideo.
+The Royal Volunteer Division was also called South Column or Lecor Division, and had to be protected and flanked by a naval squadron commanded by Count of Viana.

-After the Division of General Bernardo Silveira invaded Cerro Largo, taking aim to Paysandú and with the mission to protect the right flank of Lecor with their 2,000 men of the Royal Volunteer Cavalry and 800 riograndense militias.
-Lieutenant Colonel Abreu, with 650 men would come to reinforce the colonel Chagas in the Eastern Missions, aiming to advance on the Eastern Missions and the Province of Misiones.
-Meanwhile, Jardim ensure greater communication between these two chiefs and would monitor the native minuanes and charrúas in Santa Ana and Haedo.
+After the Division of General Bernardo Silveira invaded Cerro Largo, it headed towards Paysandú with the mission to protect the right flank of Lecor with their 2,000 men of the Royal Volunteer Cavalry and 800 riograndense militias.
+Lieutenant Colonel Abreu, with 650 men would come to reinforce Colonel Chagas in the Eastern Missions, aiming to advance on the Eastern Missions and the Misiones Province.
+Meanwhile, Jardim ensured the communication between these two commanders and would monitor the native Minuanes and Charrúas in Santa Ana and Haedo.
 Finally, a large reserve, commanded by Lieutenant General Javier Joaquin Curado stayed at the Ibirapuiá Chico, able to come to the support of any of the other contingents.
 It consisted of 2,000 men and 11 pieces of artillery.

-Plan of Artigas
+Artigas' Plan

 Artigas learned in the first half of January 1816 the Lusitanian intentions.
 He suspected this for several letters he had intercepted.
-On January 11 he gave instructions to Andres Guazurary, to prevent the entry of Portuguese into the territory.
+On January 11 he gave instructions to Andres Guazurary, to prevent the entry of the Portuguese into the territory.
 He also left instructions to withdraw from Candelaria, sending an observation force to Paraguay, to settle in Santo Tomé and watch the movements of Paraguay and Portugal.
 From there they would be near La Cruz, Yapeyú and other places in danger of being invaded.
 Similar instructions were sent to the other authorities two days later.

 Artigas took many provisions for the upcoming conflict, whose pace was intensified in the following months.
 Cavalry corps were organized and distributed in the strategic steps guards, and the required weapons and ammunition gunpowder was sent to Purificación.